arafi6624/Light_and_Sound_Memory_Game/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[YOUR ANSWER HERE]
+- I used the HTML reference page on w3schools (https://www.w3schools.com/html/html_attributes.asp), color pallet from coolors (https://coolors.co/264653-2a9d8f-e9c46a-f4a261-e76f51), MDN Web Docs for JS reference and do

-2. What was a challenge you encountered in creating this submission (be specific)?
+ote frequency values frommarcgg blog (https://marcgg.com/blog/2016/11/01/javascript-audio/),  2.
+What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [YOUR ANSWER HERE]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)